-Due to the rapidly increasing numbers of people that develop a metabolic disorder, development of novel prevention- and intervention-strategies will have a large social and economic impact.
-The development of novel insights into the underlying mechanisms involved in metabolic disease development will also have scientific relevance and will contribute to the general knowledge on these metabolic disorders.
+Due to the rapidly increasing numbers of people that develop a metabolic disorder, development of novel prevention and intervention strategies will have a large socio-economic impact.
+Novel insights into the underlying mechanisms involved in metabolic disease development will also have scientific relevance and will contribute to the general knowledge on these metabolic disorders.